How to Run for Office in New York

 At the state level, you can work on policies that impact minimum wage for the state, shape local economies, and ensure state-level healthcare is adequate (e.g., pandemic support).
 For example, comptrollers help ensure taxpayer dollars are spent effectively on state and local levels.

-As you can see, you have plenty of options to choose from for political seats in New York State.
-What you hope to achieve, the issues you’re passionate about, how much you want to travel, and any number of other factors will ultimately affect your decision.
-But that decision starts with reviewing and considering the different political offices you might fill.
+As you can see, you have plenty of options for political seats in New York.
+What you hope to achieve, the issues you’re passionate about, how much you want to travel, and any other factors will ultimately affect your decision.
+But that decision starts with reviewing and considering the political offices you might fill.

 Who am I campaigning against?